Frank Lucas, portrayed by Denzel Washington in 'American Gangster,' dies at 88

 Lucas was portrayed by Denzel Washington in the 2007 film directed by Ridley Scott.

 Lassiter said his uncle left behind six children.
-Lucas had a seventh child who died in 2017 and his wife, Julie, died in 2016, Lassiter said.
+Lucas had a seventh child who died in 2017 and his wife, Julie, died in 2016, he said.